LingmoOS/LingmoOS/shell/frameworks/sddm-kcm/README.md

 * https://community.kde.org/Get_Involved/development

-If there is something you would like to discuss, you can either use [the main KDE developer mailing list](plasma-devel@kde.org) or contact the community via instant messaging.
-The most appropriate groups would be #plasma or #kde-vdg.
+If there is something you would like to discuss, you can either use [the main KDE developer mailing list](lingmo-devel@kde.org) or contact the community via instant messaging.
+The most appropriate groups would be #lingmo or #kde-vdg.

 ## End user
 Some distributions use their own SDDM themes.
 If it's evident that a particular issue with the login screen stems from the theme please contact the support channels of your Linux distribution for user support.